21. In Love With Spring: My Novel Online

 “I don’t know—what show was he in?”
 He and Jules laughed, and then he said, “Okay, so I’ll see you tomorrow.”

 Michael waved at the girls on the bed and walked out.
-Jules closed the door behind him, and instantly PJ leapt up and grabbed her arm and babbled in a voice so hysterical that Jules almost couldn’t make out the words: “Oh my God!
-You were out with Michael Benson?
+Jules closed the door behind him, and instantly PJ leapt up and grabbed her arm and babbled in a voice so hysterical that Jules almost couldn’t make out the words: “Oh my god oh my god!
+You were out with Michael Green?
 I’m going to die!
 How did you do it?”

 Jules was so startled by PJ’s reaction that she couldn’t think straight.
 “We didn’t do it, we just had grilled cheese sandwiches.”